pengqiannan/Modeling-bacterial-interactions/code/Memote/README.md

 ### Main function:

-- `memote.py`:  evaluate the quality of each model.
+- `memote.py`:  Evaluate the quality of each model.

 ### Other functions：